Barry Williams (actor): Career

-Actors' Equity Association dispute
+In 2023, Williams was announced to be competing on season 32 of Dancing with the Stars, partnering with Peta Murgatroyd.

+Personal life

+Marriage and family

+With second wife Eila Mary Matt, he had a son named Brandon Eric Williams in January 2003.
+With ex-girlfriend Elizabeth Kennedy, he had a daughter named Samantha Rose Williams in April 2012.

+Legal issue

 In January 2001, Williams was fined $52,000 by Actors' Equity Association, the union representing stage actors, for starring as Captain Von Trapp in a non-union tour of The Sound of Music.
 According to Variety, the production was picketed in several cities.
 Williams responded by filing a complaint with the National Labor Relations Board, arguing that the fine was illegal because he had resigned from the union in September 2000 before the tour began.
 Equity alleged that Williams, who joined the union in 1974, was still a member when he began contract negotiations for the role.

 Williams was reinstated by Actor's Equity as a member in good standing in 2005 after he unionized a non-Equity production of A Christmas Carol in late 2004.